 Responsibility: Planning & Community Development Services Agency/Health & Human Services Agency Timing: Annually Funding: General Fund Objective: To reduce financial barriers to homeownership and increase homeownership rates in the County.
+Apply for grants at least bi-annually (2024, 2026, 2028).
 Assist 6 lower income households with purchasing a home.

 Program HE.14.
 Agricultural Employee Housing.
-In addition to encouraging development of agricultural employee housing as described in Program HE.9, the following strategies shall also be implemented:
+In addition to encouraging development of agricultural employee housing as described in Programs HE.6 and HE.9, the following strategies shall also be implemented:

-1) On an on-going basis, aAdvocate for federal and state funding for farmworker/agricultural employee housing, including housing for single adults and housing that meets the needs of Glenn County's agricultural industry and its workers;
+1) Advocate for federal and state funding for farmworker/agricultural employee housing, including housing for single adults and housing that meets the needs of Glenn County's agricultural industry and its workers;